 Many of the styles he continues to play today were those ingrained in years ago songs by Gordon Lightfoot, Jimmy Buffet, John Prine and Leon Redbone, to name a few.

-He continues to play music on a regular basis and has recorded two CDs, Down Home Cruzin with Tuzzi" and "Nine Years Later" - a live performance at the Catalyst in Santa Cruz, CA, with a new CD in the making due out this 2009 Holiday Season.
+He continues to play music on a regular basis and has recorded two CDs, Down Home Cruzin with Tuzzi" and "Nine Years Later" - a live performance at the Catalyst in Santa Cruz, CA.

 CDs are $15 each (includes shipping and handling).